Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Thrive Content Builder User Interface

-Being able to click on any piece of text and start editing the content inline does make things feel more intuitive when using the Thrive Content Builder.
-The context sensitive control panel that’s automatically displayed once you start editing helps simplify things as well.
+Being able to click on any piece of text and start editing the content inline does make the Thrive Content Builder feel more intuitive, and the context-sensitive control panel that’s automatically displayed once you start editing helps simplify things too.

 Because the Thrive Content Builder user interface doesn’t display tooltip descriptions when hovering over icons, it is slightly less user-friendly than the competition.
 However, this page builder plugin doesn’t use icons as widely as Beaver Builder and Visual Composer.

 Unlike Beaver Builder, the sidebar doesn’t automatically minimize when you’re working on the page design.
 However, you can collapse the editor panel manually or switch the side it’s displayed on to free up some extra space.
-Working out how to expand the panel isn’t as straightforward, though.
-However, there are some great training videos for the Thrive Content Builder.
+Working out how to expand the panel isn’t as straightforward, but there are some great training videos available that can help.

 Overall, the Thrive Content Builder user interface is easy to use.
-You’re working through a front-end view of your site.
-You can easily drag and drop elements into place.
-In most cases, clicking on an element lets you start editing the text inline or modifying its appearance through a pop-up panel.
+You’re working through a front-end view of your site, you can easily drag and drop elements into place, and, in most cases, clicking on an element lets you start editing the text inline or modifying its appearance through a pop-up panel.

 Visual Composer User Interface